 - Executive sponsorship and alignment are critical to creating the right culture for these teams to solve problems, innovate at a pace, and be recognised.

-For me, transformation as a competence is that combination of culture, people, and ways of working with easy access to technology.
+Transformation as a competence is a combination of culture, people, and ways of working with easy access to technology.

-In my next article, I will discuss building that competency and sharing my insights on Amazon’s culture and ways of working.
+In the next article, let’s cover building that competency and sharing insights on Amazon’s culture and ways of working.